South Korea's top court recognizes same-sex couple's rights – DW – 07/18/2024

 What is the case?

-So Seong-wook and Kim Yong-min had sued the NHIS in 2021 after it canceled their spousal benefits.
+So Seong-wook and Kim Yong-min had sued the NHIS in 2021 after it canceled their spousal benefits when it discovered they were both men.

 Chief Justice Jo Hee-de said that denying them such benefits, even though there is no language in the National Health Insurance Act that relates to this specific case, constitutes prejudice based on sexual orientation.